You can charge GST at 0% for your supply of goods when you are certain that at the point of supply (based on the time of supply for exports) :

 For exports via land

-Any other documents specified by the Comptroller in the GST: Guide on Exports (PDF, 796KB)
+And any other documents specified by the Comptroller in the GST: Guide on Exports (PDF, 805KB)

 Common errors on output tax

-Learn about the qualifying conditions and the requisite documents to maintain in order for you to zero-rate your export of goods by watching the “Exports” chapter (at 1:04min) of this video!
+To learn about the qualifying conditions and the required export documents to be maintained to zero-rate your export of goods, watch the “Exports” chapter (at 1:04min) of this video!
 There are more videos on commonly made output tax errors available.

 Other export scenarios